Freight Shipping from Minneapolis to Buffalo

 How much does it cost to ship freight from Minneapolis to Buffalo?

-Full truckload (FTL) rates from Minneapolis, MN to Buffalo, NY currently range from $2,038-$2,512 for a standard dry van load over the 948-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to Buffalo, NY currently range $2,038-$2,512 (roughly $2.16-$2.65 per mile over 948 miles).
 LTL shipments typically cost $721-$1,206 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to Buffalo?

-Standard FTL transit from Minneapolis to Buffalo is approximately 17 hrs by truck over 948 miles.
+Standard FTL transit from Minneapolis to Buffalo is approximately 17 hrs by truck over 948 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Midway Intermodal to Norfolk Southern Bison Yard takes 5-7 days but offers significant cost savings.

 What equipment do I need for Minneapolis to Buffalo freight?